How to Apply?

 Visit the Accommodation section of our website for detailed information on the university dormitories.

 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
-If you would like a friendly NTU student volunteer be assigned to you to help acquaint you with the University, you may request one on your application.
+If you would like a friendly NTU student volunteer to be assigned to you to help acquaint you with the University, you may request one on your application.

 Visiting Student Guidebook